 Welcome to Day Three!

 WOW.
 What an amazing community this is.
-We at Two Writing Teachers, including and our veteran Slicers, have been blown away by the level of participation in this March’s SOLSC.
-Thank you all for making our kick-off a smashing success.
+We at Two Writing Teachers, including Stacey, our pioneer, the five of us new to the writing team, and our veteran Slicers, have been blown away by the level of participation in this March’s SOLSC.
+Thank you all for making this year’s kick-off a smashing success.

 Hopefully your students are off to a great start and are filled with energy for writing.
-Here are a few notes, based on some things that typically come up toward the start of the challenge.
+Here are a few notes, based on some things that have come up over the last couple of days.